AndriaBeridze/Chess-Bot/README.md

 # ♟️ Chess Bot 1.2

-A simple chess program written in C# using the .NET framework.
+A simple chess program written in C# using the .NET framework

 ![alt text](<Chess/Resources/Media/Screenshot.png>)